 - STF-8 Macro Flash (Highly Recommended)

-What may have started as a frustration for photographers turned into a game-changing product.
+What may have started as frustration for photographers turned into a game-changing product.
 For spider photographers, the STF-8 doesn’t get much better at lighting small objects.

 Boasting a flexible twin-flash unit mounted on the front of the lens, photographers have the unique ability to shape light at individual strengths.